ROHI90N/To-Do-List-App-Using-Registration-/README.md

-# To-Do-List-App-Using-Registration-
+# To-Do-List-App-With-Registration
-This is a simple To-Do List web application built using Flask &amp; SQLite.
-It allows users to manage their tasks effectively by providing features such as task creation, deletion, and updating.
+This is a simple To-Do app with registration built using Flask, SQLite, and other web technologies.

+# Features
+1. User Registration and Authentication
+2. Create, Read, Update, and Delete (CRUD) operations for tasks
+3. User-friendly interface